Ding-Fan/card-rail/README.md

 4. **Edit, Archive, Delete**: Use the unified drawer interface for all note actions
 5. **Navigation**: Use back button to return to the main card stack
 6. **Archive Management**: Access archived notes from the main navigation

+### Note Creation & Editing
+- **Clean Start**: New notes start completely empty - no auto-generated timestamps or headers
+- **Instant Creation**: Notes are created on first keystroke with automatic saving
+- **Smart Titles**: Note titles are automatically extracted from the first heading or first line
+- **Real-time Saving**: Changes are automatically saved after 2 seconds of inactivity
+- **Edit Mode Toggle**: Switch between edit and preview modes with the toggle button

+### Card Information Display
+- **Last Edit Time**: Each card shows when it was last modified in the bottom-left corner
+- **Relative Time Format**: Recent edits show as "8 minutes ago", "2 hours ago", etc.
+- **Absolute Dates**: Older edits (>7 days) display as "YYYY-MM-DD" format
+- **Nested Note Count**: Cards with child notes show a count indicator
+- **Sync Status**: Optional sync status indicators show offline/synced/conflict states

 ### Card Actions & Animations
 - **Unified Drawer**: All card actions (edit, archive, delete) use a consistent drawer interface